-3.5.2 AFC Equipment Requirement
+3.5.16 AFC Equipment Requirement

-The AFC equipment required at various locations of Mumbai Metro corridor are tabulated at Annexure 3.1.
+The AFC equipment required at various locations of Mumbai Metro corridor are tabulated at Annexure 3.1 and 3.2 for year 2021 and 2031 respectively.
 However the exact number and type shall depend on the final station layout and traffic being catered to.

-3.5.3 Standards:
+3.5.17 Standards

-The standard proposed for AFC system are as under:
+The standard proposed for AFC systems are as under:

 Standards Description Fare media a) Contactless Smart Token - For single journey.
 Token are captured at the exit gate. b) Contactless Smart Card - For multiple journeys.
 Contactless readers shall be as per ISO 14443 standards.
 Gates Computer controlled retractable flap / turnstile type automatic gates at entry and exit.
-There will be following types of gates : - Entry - Exit - Reversible - Disabled - Wide reversible gate for disabled people.
-Station computer, All the Fare Collection Equipment shall be connected in a local area central computer network with a station server controlling the activities of all the machines. and AFC Network The station servers will be linked to the AFC central computer situated in the operational control center through the optic fiber communication channels.
-The centralized control of the system shall provide real time data of earnings, passenger flow analysis, blacklisting of specified cards etc. Ticket office Manned Ticked Office Machines shall be installed in the station for selling machine(TOM/ cards / token to the passengers.
+There will be following types of gates : - Entry - Exit - Reversible Station computer, central computer and AFC Network All the Fare Collection Equipment shall be connected in a local area network with a station server controlling the activities of all the machines.
+The station servers will be linked to the AFC central computer situated in the operational control center through the optic fiber communication channels.
+The centralized control of the system shall provide real time data of earnings, passenger flow analysis, blacklisting of specified cards etc.

+Standards Description Ticket office machine Manned Ticked Office Machines shall be installed in the station for selling (TOM/ cards / token to the passengers.
 EFO) Also TVM's shall be provided for Automatic Ticket Vending.
 Ticket Readers Ticket Reader shall be installed near EFO for passengers to check information stored in the token / cards.
-Portable ticket PTD will be used to check the card/token during travel decoder(PTD)

-Standards Description Recharge card terminal machine RCTM will be used to recharge the card using bank note/debit card/credit card/pre paid card UPS Common UPS of S&T system will be utilized.
+Portable ticket PTD will be used to check the card/token during travel decoder(PTD) Recharge card terminal RCTM will be used to recharge the card using bank note/debit card/credit machine card/pre paid card UPS Common UPS of S&T system will be utilized.
 Maintenance philosophy Being fully Contactless system, manpower requirement for maintenance is much less compared to system with magnetic tickets.
 However, adequate facilities to be provided similar to that of S & T systems.

-3.5.4 Integration of AFC with other Lines and Modes of Transport:
+3.5.18 Integration of AFC with other Lines and Modes of Transport

-In Mumbai, different metro lines are being constructed and operated by different operators.
+In Mumbai, different mode of transport are being constructed and operated by different operators.
 In view of passenger convenience and operational efficiency, it is proposed that AFC for different metro lines should be integrated and smart card based fare products should be inter-operable.
 AFC system shall take into account revenue sharing mechanism among different operators based on journeys performed at each system.
 The single ride tickets (tokens) may not be inter-operable and may be limited to each operators system.